web2py/py4web/docs/chapter-01.rst

    framework … PY4WEB.

 PY4WEB is more than a repackaging.
 It is a complete redesign.
-It uses some of the web2py modules, but not all of them.
-In some cases, it uses other and better modules.
+It uses some of the web2py modules, but not all of them; in some cases it switches to other, better modules.
 Some functionality was removed and some was added.
 We tried to preserve most of the syntax and features that experienced web2py users loved.

 Here is a more explicit list (see :ref:`From web2py to py4web` for more